theabolton/kroftig-backend/README.rst

    :target: https://travis-ci.org/smbolton/kroftig
    :alt: Build Status

-*Kroftig* ('git fork' backwards) is a tool for auditing multiple related git repositories.
+*Kroftig* ('git fork' backwards) is a web-based tool for auditing multiple related git repositories.
+This repository holds the back end, which is written using Django, Graphene-Django, Graphene, GraphQL, pygit2, and libgit2.
+The front end is `here <https://github.com/smbolton/kroftig-frontend>`_.

 **Development of Kroftig is suspended**, for two reasons: